 These teachings are more than just a valuable tool to the individual.
 They bring together a community where people develop social connections and a support system.

-The most important aspect of religious communities is the fact that people feel a sense of belonging.
-According to research, this is a fundamental in mental health and is often overlooked when trying to treat specific conditions. ²
+The most important aspect of religious communities is that people feel a sense of belonging.
+According to research, this is fundamental in mental health and is often overlooked when trying to treat specific conditions. ²

 3.)
 Rituals

-When one is attached to a religious organization, it’s usually standard practice to participate in rituals.
-This may be a holiday or more particular celebration (i.e. a bar mitzva).
+When one is attached to a religious organization, it’s standard practice to participate in rituals.
+This may be a holiday or a more particular celebration (i.e. a bar mitzvah).

-Rituals are important to mental health for a number of reasons.
-For one, they’re a reason for people to get together and celebrate – tying into the social impact religion can have on mental health.
+Rituals are important to mental health for several reasons.
+For one, they’re a reason for people to get together and celebrate, tying into the social impact religion can have on mental health.
 They also provide you with structure, regularity, and predictability.

-Our brains feel more comfortable when they’re maneuvering through a schedule.
-It allows to properly comprehend what is happening, when it’s happening, and why it’s happening.
+Our brains feel more comfortable when they maneuver through a schedule.
+It allows us to properly comprehend what happens, when it happens, and why it happens.
 Rituals are one of the primary elements of easing mental health and a key feature missing from atheism.

 How Does Spirituality Benefit Mental Health?

 In many regards, spirituality and religion are interchangeable.
-However, there are a number of people out there who feel a sense of spirituality while also not identifying with any particular religion.
+However, many people feel a sense of spirituality while not identifying with any particular religion.

-People of this category are also less likely to develop mental illness. ³ Though, the reasons for this slightly differ.
+People in this category are also less likely to develop mental illness. ³ Though, the reasons for this slightly differ.

-The most impactful aspect of spirituality is it allows us to connect with something larger than ourselves – whatever that may be.
-Due to this connection, spiritual people tend to also discover their meaning in life, similar to that of someone who follows a religion.
+The most impactful aspect of spirituality is it allows us to connect with something larger than ourselves, whatever that may be.
+Due to this connection, spiritual people tend to also discover their meaning in life, similar to someone who follows a religion.

 Similarly to religion, we can observe spirituality’s benefits in three ways: